Girls for the Mambo-Bar

 Girls for the Mambo-Bar (Mädchen für die Mambo-Bar) is a 1959 West German crime film directed by Wolfgang Glück and starring Kai Fischer, Gerlinde Locker and Jimmy Makulis.
 The film's sets were designed by the art directors Felix Smetana.

+Synopsis

+Eva, an aspiring singer, gets work at the Mambo-Bar which fronts for a number of crimes.
+She encounters a trumpeter, unaware that he is really an undercover detective.